sevagh/MiXiN/README.md

 # MiXiN

 MiXiN, or **M**usic **X**traction with **N**onstationary Gabor Transforms, is a model for harmonic/percussive/vocal source separation based on [Convolutional Denoising Autoencoders](https://arxiv.org/abs/1703.08019).
-The pretrained models are trained on Periphery stems from the albums Juggernaut, Omega, Periphery III and Hail Stan (available for purchase [here](https://store.periphery.net/music/music)).
+The pretrained models are trained on Periphery stems from the albums Juggernaut, Omega, Periphery III, and Hail Stan (available for purchase [here](https://store.periphery.net/music/music)).

 MiXiN takes the simple [median-filtering HPSS](http://dafx10.iem.at/papers/DerryFitzGerald_DAFx10_P15.pdf) algorithm (which applies soft masks computed from harmonic and percussive magnitude estimates), replaces the STFT with an NSGT using 96 bands on the Bark frequency scale (from 0-22050Hz), and replaces the simple (but not so impressive) median filtering estimation step with trained CDAEs.